khalidabuhakmeh/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **New behavior**

-These queries are no loger suppored.
+These queries are no loger supported.
 Exception is thrown indicating that we don't have enough information to correctly build the results.

 **Why**